• Skip to main content

 • Mix Vegetable Curry Recipe Pakistani Mixed Sabzi

-• Bitter Melon recipe, Indian style (Karela)
+• Bitter Melon Recipe

 If you try this bhindi recipe, I'd LOVE to hear your feedback in the comments.
 Your 5-ratings motivate me to do my best.
-Stay connected for more recipes and videos on Facebook, Instagram, Pinterest and Youtube.
+Stay connected for more recipes and videos on Facebook, Instagram, Pinterest, and Youtube.

 📖 Recipe